What is classic car insurance?

 How does classic car insurance work?

-Like standard auto policies, your insurer or agent will ask questions about you and the classic vehicle you want to protect.
-You’ll also select the coverages that work best for you.
-These factors will help determine your price for insurance.
-You’ll be covered when you take your classic car to auto shows and tours, collector vehicle functions, and for occasional pleasure driving.* If your vehicle is damaged in a covered incident, your classic car insurer will pay for the repairs or losses up to the limits agreed upon when you purchased the policy (deductible-free options are available on most policies).
+Classic car insurance covers you for property damage and bodily injury when you take your classic car to auto shows, tours, and collector vehicle functions, and for occasional pleasure driving.* If your vehicle gets damaged in a covered incident, your classic car insurer will pay for the repairs or losses up to the policy's limits.
+Deductible-free options are available on most policies.

 Do I need insurance on my classic car?

-Why classic car insurance differs from regular auto insurance
+Classic car insurance vs. regular car insurance

 What does a classic car insurance policy cover?